kael89/ohmyzsh-config/README.md

 ## Overrides

-You can override the aliases and functions defined in this package by using a `zz_overrides.zsh` file.
+You can override the aliases and functions defined in this package by using `zz_*.zsh` files.
 This is not committed in source control, so it's a good place to define custom functionality.

 > Why the `zz_` prefix? `oh-my-zsh` seems to load config files alphabetically, so using this prefix means that this file will by loaded last.